Asymptotic theory for nonparametric testing of $k$-monotonicity in discrete distributions: Numerical experiments

 \subsection{Applications to real data}

-We considered 5 real datasets to illustrate the applicability of the proposed testing procedures.
-Some datasets are taken from \cite{chee2016} who proposed a method to estimate the number of species using discrete $k$-monotone models, and they also propose a model selection approach to select the parameter $k$, nevertheless, it must be pointed out that their definition of $k$-monotonicity is different from the one that we adopted.
-In fact, according to their definition, for a given value of $k$, a discrete distribution is said to be $k$-monotone if it is a mixture of certain discrete monotone decreasing beta distributions.
-Although such a definition is very different from the one adopted in this paper, we will still mention that their results are compatible with our findings.
+We consider 5 real datasets to illustrate the applicability of the proposed testing procedures.
+Some datasets are taken from \cite{chee2016}, who proposed a method to estimate the number of species using discrete $k$-monotone models.
+Note that the authors also proposed a model selection approach to determine the parameter $k$.
+It must be pointed out that the definition of $k$-monotonicity used in \cite{chee2016} is quite different from the one adopted in this work or in \cite{GIGUELAY201896}.
+In fact, according to their definition, for a given value of $k$, a discrete distribution is said to be $k$-monotone if it is a mixture of discretised Beta distributions with parameters $1$ and $k$.